The Prince's Foundation for Integrated Health

-The Foundation for Integrated Health (FIH) was a controversial charity run by King Charles III (then Prince of Wales) founded in 1993.
+The Prince's Foundation for Integrated Health (FIH) was a charity run by King Charles III (then Prince of Wales) founded in 1993.
 The foundation promoted complementary and alternative medicine, preferring to use the term "integrated health", and lobbied for its inclusion in the National Health Service.
 The charity closed in 2010 after allegations of fraud and money laundering led to the arrest of a former official.

 History

 The charity was established in 1993 to explore "how safe, proven complementary therapies can work in conjunction with mainstream medicine".

 Michael Dixon was appointed the foundation's medical director.
 From 2005 to 2007, FIH received a grant from the Department of Health to help organise the self-regulation of complementary therapies.
 There had been concern that with a large proportion of the public turning to complementary approaches, there were few safeguards in place to ensure that non-statutorily regulated therapists were safe, trained and would act in an appropriate way.
 FIH worked to bring together the representative bodies of many complementary professions to talk and agree standards.
 The result was the formation of the Complementary and Natural Healthcare Council (CNHC) which had hoped to register 10,000 practitioners of complementary medicine by the end of 2009 but which by September 2009 had succeeded in enrolling less than a tenth of that number due to lack of interest on the part of some of their professional associations.
 The Department of Health is currently continuing to fund the CNHC but future funding will be dependent on substantial progress being made towards the target (which has now been reduced to 2,000).
 Alternative medicine campaigners argued that the move toward regulation conferred undue respectability on unproven and possibly unsafe complementary & alternative medicine (CAM) approaches.

 FIH also worked with medical schools to increase the understanding of complementary approaches amongst new doctors and ran an annual awards ceremony for integrated health schemes both within the medical world and in the community.

 The papers of the Foundation for Integrated Health are held at the Wellcome Library, Archives and Manuscripts, and are available for consultation by appointment.
 Further details about the collection can be found on the Wellcome online catalogue.